Innoviox/sports-timer/grammar.md

 Each phase is broken down into segments.

-Each segment has a length and a direction (up/down).
+Each segment has a length and a direction (up/down) or (Stopwatch/Timer).

 For example: